landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 [this](https://dev.epicgames.com/community/learning/courses/KJ/converting-blueprint-to-c/)
 series of videos from the official learning site is relatively good, even if the title of this course is somewhat misleading.

-As of writing, the latest Unreal Engine version is 5.3.0 preview 1.

 # Language choice